How to Prepare for Amazon Software Development Engineering Interview?

-- Check the link System Design Interview Questions, System Design Interview Preparation and also check GeeksforGeeks
+- Check the link System Design Tutorial, and System Design – Live.

 - The interviewer usually is interested in the choice of resources like Databases, Storage, Logging; efficient algorithms of the functionalities; identifying all the data and classes that would be important to store if anything goes wrong in the system; what functionalities are exposed to the end-user and what not so that they might not screw up the whole system?; Scaling of Systems and servers involved; Use of Multithreading, messaging queues, Cache, etc.

-- Have a solid grasp on various database technologies, how they scale, and how they compare, knowledge of frameworks and different technologies helps a lot in system design round.
+- Having a solid grasp on various database technologies, how they scale, and how they compare, knowledge of frameworks, and different technologies helps a lot in the system design round.

-- Amazon have a specific flavor of involving more of a web-based component in system design round.
+- Amazon has a specific flavor of involving more of a web-based component in the system design round.

-- On a Glassdoor data set designing an e-commerce store or URL shortner service popped out frequently.
+- On a Glassdoor data set designing an e-commerce store or URL shortener service popped out frequently.